 In teams of two, they combed the bazaars and streets for known terrorists.
 A favorite prey of theirs, Yemeni assassins responsible for murdering local informants and British officials.

 If they weren’t after a particular target, they created situations that would either generate a kill or, better, intelligence.
-An uniformed British soldier, often one of their Whiter SAS brethren, would serve as bait.
+A uniformed British soldier, often one of their Whiter SAS brethren, would serve as bait.
 Pretending to be shopping in a bazaar or being drunk in a street, the soldier would be trailed by a Keeni Meeni team from a close distance.
 If terrorists were bold enough to assault the soldier, they would promptly double-tap them with their suppressed 9mm Brownings and quickly disappear in the confusion.
 If they saw anyone following the soldier, they would follow him and snap photographs.
 They used locally purchased Land Rovers to move covertly around the districts.

 Due to the nature of their operations, their Close Quarters Battle (CQB) techniques had to be faultless.
 Many hours were spent practicing on ranges around the city.
 They used the “Grant Taylor” CQB method.
-Developed during the Second World War for the Special Operations Executive (SOE) and the British Commandos by Col. Grant Taylor, this method orbited around five principles: speed, surprise, confidence, concentration, and aggressiveness (traits that the SAS were certainly not wanting for).
+Developed during the Second World War for the Special Operations Executive (SOE) and the British Commandos by Col. Grant Taylor, this method orbited around five principles: speed, surprise, confidence, concentration, and aggressiveness (traits that the SAS were certainly not wanting in).

 Following the Arab defeat in the Six-Day War in 1967, and Nasser’s allegations of British support to Israel, violence in Aden spiked.
 Already commonplace, riots and street-fighting incidents exploded.
-Moreover, a mutiny in the ‘loyal’ Arab military and police units resulted in the killing of 22 British soldiers.
-The Crater was now completely off limits as an open revolt gripped the district.
+Moreover, a mutiny in the “loyal” Arab military and police units resulted in the killing of 22 British soldiers.
+The Crater was now completely off-limits as an open revolt gripped the district.
 This was obviously an unwinnable situation.
 And soon thereafter, the last British forces withdrew.